Partner with your spouse

 Even spouses who don’t have an interest in learning to fly can appreciate the convenience and flexibility of traveling by general aviation.
 Vacation destinations can take a day or more to get to by car or airline, but the 166 million people who fly on small airplanes each year can reach these same destinations in a fraction of the time.

-For those flying companions who want to learn more about flying, how to control and land an airplane, and how to help in the cockpit, the Air Safety Institute produced a DVD based on its popular Pinch-Hitter program.
+For those flying companions who want to learn more about flying, how to control and land an airplane, and how to help in the cockpit, the Air Safety Institute produced an online course based on its popular Pinch-Hitter program.
 After watching it, your spouse may enjoy learning about flying so much that they begin flight lessons!